More of the Music of Bruce Springsteen

-EXCELLENT SOUND and QUIET VINYL for BOTH SIDES of this ’80s classic from The Boss.
-Side one, at A+++, was the best we heard in our entire shootout!
-It’s tough to find great sounding copies of this album — or any Springsteen album for that matter — but this one is a HUGE step up, with the kind of clarity and fullness the typical pressing barely hints at.
+It’s tough to find great sounding copies of this album — or any Springsteen album for that matter — but we played one not long ago that was a HUGE step up, with the kind of clarity and fullness that most copies have in short supply.